LaserHydra/Backpacks/README.md

 ## Server commands

-- `backpack.erase <steam id>` -- Forcibly erases **all** the contents of a specific player's backpack, even if they have `backpack.keepondeath.*` permissions that would normally exempt them.
+- `backpack.erase <steam id>` -- Forcibly erases **all** the contents of a specific player's backpack, even if they have `backpack.keeponwipe.*` permissions that would normally exempt them.

 ## Permissions